Research Paper Idea on War against Narcotics in the USA

 Also, one in five black Americans is arrested due to drug offenses.
 The policies are reactive instead of proactive.
 The drug control policies are focused on fighting crime and do not find ways to prevent them.
 The government has to realize that this is not a battle that can be won with the help of nuclear weapons.

 The War against the usage of narcotics has always been a highly debatable issue since the beginning.
 In the year 2008, a public survey established that three in every four US citizens believe that opinion the War on Drugs is not achieving the desired objectives.

 Many critics argue that United States’ central and state authorities have selected faulty techniques to fight the production of illegal drugs.
-The focal point of government strategies has been on punishment in spite of treating the main reason behind drug addiction.
+The focal point of government strategies has been a punishment in spite of treating the main reason behind drug addiction.
 The War on Drugs has generated a money-making black market.
-This war is a never ending struggle if the US government does not make requisite changes in its policies.
+This war is a never-ending struggle if the US government does not make the requisite changes in its policies.

 Despite the negative consequences of this war, there is a critical requirement to explore alternative strategies that might produce improved results.
-There is an urgent need of drug policy reforms.
-The policies against drug trade should focus on the traffickers.
+There is an urgent need for drug policy reforms.
+The policies against the drug trade should focus on the traffickers.